Toronto: Professional sports

 The city is represented in Canadian football by the CFL's Toronto Argonauts, which was founded in 1873.
-The club has won 17 Grey Cup Canadian championship titles.
+The club has won 19 Grey Cup Canadian championship titles, with the most recent victory in 2024.
 The club's home games are played at BMO Field.

 Toronto is represented in soccer by the Toronto FC MLS team, who have won seven Canadian Championship titles, as well as the MLS Cup in 2017 and the Supporters' Shield for best regular season record, also in 2017.
 They share BMO Field with the Toronto Argonauts.
 Toronto has a high level of participation in soccer across the city at several smaller stadiums and fields.
-Toronto FC had entered the league as an expansion team in 2007.
+Toronto FC entered the league as an expansion team in 2007.
+AFC Toronto of the Northern Super League play at York Lions Stadium.

 The Toronto Rock is the city's National Lacrosse League team.
 They won five National Lacrosse League Cup titles in seven years in the late 1990s and the first decade of the 21st century, appearing in an NLL-record five straight championship games from 1999 to 2003, and are first all-time in the number of Champion's Cups won.
-The Rock formerly shared the Scotiabank Arena with the Maple Leafs and the Raptors, However, the Toronto Rock moved to the nearby city of Hamilton while retaining its Toronto name.
+The Rock formerly shared the Scotiabank Arena with the Maple Leafs and the Raptors.
+However, the Toronto Rock moved to the nearby city of Hamilton while retaining its Toronto name.